 All business in the field.
-Fun loving at home.
+Fun-loving at home.
 That's the Pointer to a tee.
 One of the earliest sporting breeds, Pointers have signaled the location of quarry with their signature stance for centuries.
 Their agility, focus, and ace scenting skills make them exceptional field companions.
-The breed is also known as English Pointers because of its origins in Britain.
+The breed is also known as English Pointer because of its origins in Britain.
 Pointers carry their noble heads high and move with grace.
 With a well-muscled chest and neck, and lean legs, they have the appearance of a true athlete.
 These are dogs of action who get bored easily.
 They need owners who enjoy exercising with them and keeping them occupied.

 The Pointer's demeanor may be stately, but this breed has a fun-loving, spirited side.
 They are highly energetic, especially when young, and love to keep busy.
 Above all, they enjoy spending quality time with their families.
 Pointers are congenial and make excellent playmates for adults, children, and other dogs.

 Coat - The Pointers coat is short, dense, and smooth, with an appealing sheen.
 The coat colors are liver, lemon, orange, or black.
 They may be solid, or one of the listed colors combined with white.
 According to the American Kennel Club breed standard, "a good Pointer cannot be a bad color."

 Male: 55-75 pounds